pablofcastro/AKR/README.md

 ## 1. Download the .zip file from Zenodo

-A .zip file containing the tool can be downloaded from:
+A .zip file containing the tool can be downloaded from Zenodo or github: https://github.com/pablofcastro/AKR/archive/refs/heads/artifact.zip

 ## 2. Unzip the file